ZqGao-NYU/SE-CloudLGU/api.md

 - otStartTime: Start Time of the wanted office time (String hh:mm)
 - otEndTime: End time of the wanted office time (String hh:mm)
 - otLocation: Where to hold the office time.
 (String)
-- Professor_userID: Professor's userID (int sent from the backend during the login part)

 **Return**